 We run a system of break time and lunch detentions, Monday to Friday.
 In addition there are after school detentions (Parking Detentions) every day from 3.10pm-4pm and 3.10pm-5pm.
 Parents will be notified via text and through Classcharts if their child is required to attend an after school detention.
 In cases where a student is parked during the day they will need to attend an instant after school detention on that same day.
 We ask for support in ensuring that their child attends this important sanction.
-Students who fail to attend an after school detention the following day.
+Students who fail to attend an after school detention will have a two hour detention the following day.